 What is AWRC?

-It is an organization of women and women’s organizations in Asia who are engaged in promoting Asian women’s theology.
-It was conceived in November 1987 at the Asian Women Theologians’ Conference in Singapore by a group of women theologians who felt the need to form a community of Asian women engaged in theology and ministry and to encourage them to articulate Asian women’s contextual theology.
+It is an organisation of women and women’s organisations in Asia who are engaged in Asian feminist liberation theologies.
+It was conceived at the Asian Women’s Theologians’ Conference in Singapore in November 1987 by a group of women theologians who felt the need to form a community of Asian women engaged in feminist theology and inclusive ministry and to encourage them to articulate contextual theology from Asian feminist perspectives.
 AWRC was officially inaugurated in September 1988 in Hong Kong.

 Our Faith and Vision

 We envision a community of people who are valued and value each other as created equally in the image of God; and who, together with the rest of God’s creation, relate with one another in mutual respect, care and responsibility.
 This new humanity is liberating, inclusive and celebrating.

 To achieve this vision, we are committed to the struggle for freedom, justice, peace and equality in the world.
 We strive to be in solidarity with those who are the most oppressed.
 We also strive to liberate our churches from the patriarchal and non-inclusive ways of its worship and witness, mission and theology, doctrines and structure.

 We believe that:

 - All people are created equally in the image of God.

 - It is therefore sinful to justify and maintain the discriminatory social and cultural barriers imposed on women over the centuries.

 - the dominant forces of globalisation and its development policies contribute to increasing environmental degradation, climate change, growing economic disparities and inequalities and exclusion based on gender.